mhashirhassan22/fastapi-blogs-backend/README.md

     poetry install
     ```

-3. **Run the Application as a Package:**:
+3. **Run the Application as a Package:**

-Build and start the Docker containers:
+Running app as package will automatically create database if it does not exist already.
+Plus it will run alembic migrations on startup.

     ```poetry run blogs-backend
     ```
-P.s.
-Running app as package will automatically create database if it does not exist already.
-Plus it will run alembic migrations on startup.

 3B. **(OPTIONAL) Build and run the Docker containers:**:
 Build and start the Docker containers: